College fraternities and sororities: Canada

+Philippines

 The arrival of the fraternity system in Asia accompanied the introduction of the American educational system in the Philippines.
 The first fraternities were established in the University of the Philippines.
 The now-defunct Patriotic and Progressive Rizal Center Academic Brotherhood (Rizal Center Fraternity), a brotherhood of Jose Rizal followers, was founded in 1913.
 This was followed by the Rizal Center Sorority.
 The first Greek-letter organization and fraternity in Asia, the Upsilon Sigma Phi, was founded in 1918.
 The first Greek-letter sorority, UP Sigma Beta Sorority, was recognized in 1932.
+As of 2026, Tau Gamma Phi, Alpha Kappa Rho and Alpha Phi Omega have a combined 200+ chapters in the Philippines..

 Sisters of the Sigma Delta Tau at the University of Minnesota, 1940.
-The sorority was founded by seven women at Cornell University who were denied membership into other sororities because they were Jewish.
+The sorority was founded by seven women at Cornell University who were denied membership in other sororities because they were Jewish.

 Religion

 Many early fraternities referred to Christian principles or to a Supreme Being in general, as is characteristic of fraternal orders.
 Some, such as Alpha Chi Rho (1895) and Alpha Kappa Lambda (1907), only admitted Christians, while others, such as Beta Sigma Psi (1925) and Phi Kappa Theta (1959), catered to students belonging with certain denominations of Christianity, such as Lutheranism and Catholicism.

 Due to their exclusion from Christian fraternities in the United States, Jewish students began to establish their own fraternities in 1895 and 1920, with the first one being Zeta Beta Tau, founded in 1898.

 Although many of the religion-specific requirements for many fraternities and sororities have been relaxed or removed, there are some today that continue to rally around their faith as a focal point, such as Beta Upsilon Chi (1985) and Sigma Alpha Omega (1998).